Skip to content

 IPC

 Communication between the CLI and daemon uses JSON-RPC 2.0 over the Unix socket.
-The subscribe method streams real-time events (step progress, log chunks, findings) to the TUI.
+The subscribe method streams real-time events (step progress, log chunks, findings) to the TUI, while the axi commands use request/response IPC for non-interactive agent control.

 Database

-SQLite at ~/.no-mistakes/state.sqlite tracks repos, runs, step results, and step rounds.
-Step rounds record each execution attempt (initial, auto-fix) with its own findings and duration, plus selected finding IDs, whether the selection came from the user or auto-fix filtering, and the one-line fix summary for fix rounds.
+SQLite at ~/.no-mistakes/state.sqlite tracks repos, runs, step results, step rounds, and derived intent summaries.
+Step rounds record each execution attempt (initial, auto-fix) with its own findings and duration, plus selected finding IDs, whether the selection came from the user or auto-fix filtering, the merged finding payload actually sent to the fix agent for that round, and the one-line fix summary for fix rounds.
+That merged payload can include per-finding user notes and user-authored findings from the TUI or AXI interface.
+Intent stores the summary, source, session ID, and match score on each run when transcript matching is used, plus cached summaries for matching transcript sessions.
+An agent-supplied AXI intent is stored directly on the run.
+Raw transcript text is not stored in this database.
 Legacy user_fix rounds are still read as auto-fix for backward compatibility.

 Local state